<img alt="" src="https://secure.perk0mean.com/171547.png" style="display:none;">

 2. Manual Coding: In the manual coding process, the coding specialist selects an appropriate dictionary entry for each reported term in the coding tool.
 The coding specialist should be able to raise queries and use the search feature of the tool for efficient coding.
 The coding tool or applications should be validated systems as per regulatory requirements with audit trails in place.
 In manual coding processes, the coding reviewer uses the tool to review the coded terms for accuracy and consistency.

-3. Hybrid Approaches to Coding: This is the most standard approach followed in coding set up in which the reported verbatim terms are first automatically coded to the exact match or that match a term that has previously been coded (i.e., a synonym list) present in dictionary using an auto-encoder.
+3. Hybrid Approaches to Coding: This is the most standard approach followed in coding set up in which the reported verbatim terms are first automatically coded to the exact match or that match a term that has previously been coded (i.e., added in synonym list) present in dictionary using an auto-encoder.
 The terms that are not auto-encoded are then manually coded by the coding specialist.

-Reporting of terms
+Reporting of Terms

-For efficient and correct coding it should be ensured that the verbatim terms recorded by site are specific.
+For efficient and correct coding, it should be ensured that the verbatim terms recorded by site are specific.
 The conventions should be agreed upon by the site beforehand and documented.
 Some of the examples are listed below:

-• AE term reported should not be ambiguous i.e., the event recorded should have a clear meaning
+• AE term reported should not be ambiguous i.e., the event recorded should have a clear meaning.

-• Two or more terms should not be reported as one verbatim, e.g. ‘diarrhoea and vomiting’, these may be indicative of one diagnosis
+• Two or more terms should not be reported as one verbatim, e.g. ‘diarrhoea and vomiting’, these may be indicative of one diagnosis.

-• Symbols and abbreviations should be avoided while recording AE terms as these may get misinterpreted
+• Symbols and abbreviations should be avoided while recording AE terms as these may get misinterpreted.

 After the recent MedDRA & WHODDrug user group conference held in Bangalore on 6th February 2017 there are several points to consider from a coding perspective: